DEFRA/delivery-group-governance/docs/governance-model.md

 Oversees and co-ordinates multiple smaller services which form a larger service, making sure they work together to deliver to user and organisational needs.

 Roles: Operations or policy deputy director

-### Service design

-Defines how individual services fit together to form a larger service.
-This includes looking at the whole end-to-end user journey, covering both online and offline touchpoints throughout the lifecycle of a service.

-Roles: Service designer

 ### Product